jomrr/skeleton-ansible-role/README.md

 # ansible-galaxy init with custom role-skeleton
 ag-role() {
     if [ -z "$1" ]; then
-        echo "Please specify a role name that will be appended to ansible-role-<rolename>" return 1
+        echo "Please specify a role name that will be appended to <rolename>" return 1
     fi
-    ansible-galaxy role init --role-skeleton=${2:-'./skeleton-ansible-role'} ansible-role-$1
+    ansible-galaxy role init --role-skeleton=${2:-'./skeleton-ansible-role'} $1
 }
 ```